-The new term, “diabesity” has been coined to show the interrelationship between obesity and diabetes.
+The new term “diabesity” has been coined to show the interrelationship between obesity and diabetes.
 These two diseases are symptoms of the same underlying cause — insulin resistance.

 Studies show that obesity both causes insulin resistance and is caused by insulin resistance.

-Leading a Sedentary Lifestyle
+Leading a sedentary lifestyle

 According to the World Health Organization, leading a sedentary lifestyle is a major cause of death and disability — from the effects of diabetes and other diseases.

 Many studies show physical activity is an important factor in type 2 diabetes prevention.
-Research indicates insulin sensitivity increases with physical activity, helping to prevent the insulin resistance that can lead to type 2 diabetes.
+Research indicates insulin sensitivity increases with physical activity, helping to prevent insulin resistance that can lead to type 2 diabetes.

 And this physical activity does not necessarily mean planned exercise workouts.
 Rather, studies show that accumulated movements during the day from work, household chores, leisure activities, etc., positively affect insulin sensitivity.
-In other words, any movement is better than none at all when it comes preventing type 2 diabetes.
+In other words, any movement is better than none at all when it comes to preventing type 2 diabetes.

 If you already have type 2 diabetes, however, physical activity will also help your body burn excess glucose, helping to regulate your blood sugar levels.